sage-code/maj/README.md

 **Tools:**

-There is a dual conversion tool from Latin to Maj script:
+There is a dual conversion tool from Latin to Maj script.
+This tool will help you to write maj.
+Once you have learned Maj script you can use the letters to take notes on a notepad.

 [Maj script converter](https://lingojam.com/MajScript)